Lundalogik/hackday-sparta-bootstrap-app/README.md

 # hackday-sparta-bootstrap-app
-a crude prototype of a Actionpad app (Lime Bootstrap) fetching data from Sparta
+A crude prototype of a Actionpad app (Lime Bootstrap) fetching data from Sparta and rendering it inside the Actionpad of LimeCRM's desktop client.

+Note: very much a work in progress and crude hack.